Qualys Connector

 Ensure all severities are selected in the filter options.

 Tip: Only vulnerabilities that are active and not superseded are synced.
 Apply filters to exclude information, fixed, disabled, and ignored vulnerabilities (if applicable).
-For accurate comparison, make sure filters in both platforms align by severity, status, and time of sync.
+For accurate comparison, ensure filters in both products align by severity, status, and time of sync.

 In Tenable Exposure Management: